Bernard Gallagher

+Biography

+Theatre

 Gallagher studied English at Sheffield University, and following National service in the RAF Educational Service (1952–54), made his stage debut in Lyme Regis in 1956.
 Working in regional rep for the next decade, in 1965 he joined London’s Royal Court for Bill Gaskill’s first season, with roles in (amongst others) the original stage productions of Edward Bond’s Saved, and Joe Orton's The Ruffian on the Stair and The Erpingham Camp (both 1967).

-Later in 1967, Gallagher began a long association with the National Theatre (1967-1976), when he appeared in Clifford Williams’ all-male As You Like It.
+Later in 1967, Gallagher began a long association with the National Theatre (1967–1976), when he appeared in Clifford Williams’ all-male As You Like It.
 Other roles included in Howard Brenton’s Weapons of Happiness and Tom Stoppard’s Jumpers.

 He also spent two seasons with the Royal Shakespeare Company, and worked for many other theatre companies, such as Paines Plough and Max Stafford-Clark's Out of Joint.

 West End appearances included Michael Frayn’s Alphabetical Order (May Fair Theatre, 1975), Willy Russell’s Breezeblock Park (Whitehall Theatre, 1977) and Caryl Churchill’s Heart’s Desire (Duke of York's Theatre, 1997).

+Television

 Gallagher played the lead role of compassionate consultant Ewart Plimmer in the first three years of BBC TV's long-running medical drama series Casualty.
-In Granada Television’s daytime legal drama series Crown Court, he played Barrister Jonathan Fry QC.
+In Granada Television’s daytime legal drama series Crown Court, he played barrister Jonathan Fry QC.